 WHO WE ARE: GLOBAL MOMENTA NETWORK

 To carry out its work, Global Momenta calls on a select international network of consultants and strategic partnerships.
 Our collective expertise is drawn from diverse fields including law, business, philanthropy, finance, social entrepreneurship, public policy, international relations, organizational management, media and the arts.
-Global Momenta offices are in NYC and Rhinebeck, NY; our colleagues are based in major cities with global reach.
+Global Momenta offices are in NYC and Rhinebeck, NY; our team is based in major cities worldwide.

 DIANA AYTON-SHENKER, Founder & CEO

 Diana brings decades of social impact work.
 Named one of “25 Leading Women Changing the World” by Good Business New York, CEO Diana Ayton-Shenker loves connecting, networking, and collaborating with private philanthropists, families, family offices, wealth managers, foundations and corporations to advance positive social impact.
-Diana is also CEO of Leonardo/ISAST, and Executive Director of the ASU-Leonardo Initiative.
-As founder of The Fast Forward Fund, she was honored by President Clinton and the Social Venture Network, and inspired thousands of emerging social change leaders.
-She was privileged to serve as the inaugural Global Catalyst Senior Fellow at the New School, Diana brings decades of work with philanthropy, the U.N., and other international organizations to promote practical and profitable solutions for sustainable development, social entrepreneurship, and innovation around issues of public health, human rights, women’s leadership, and poverty alleviation.
-Diana has also served as the inaugural Nazarian Social Innovator in Residence at Wharton.
+Diana serves as CEO and President of Leonardo/ISAST, and as Executive Director of the ASU-Leonardo Initiative.
+As founder of The Fast Forward Fund, she was honored by President Bill Clinton, the Social Venture Network, and inspired thousands of emerging social change leaders.
+She was privileged to serve as the inaugural Global Catalyst Senior Fellow at the New School (Jan.
+2017 – Dec.
+2020) and the inaugural Nazarian Social Innovator in Residence at Wharton, (2014-15)